bookofproofs/bookofproofs.github.io/_sources/history/20th-century/schmidt-f-k.md

 * F-K Schmidt was a Roman Catholic, and not Jewish, but he was quickly out of favour with the Nazis when he refused to remove Richard Courant's name from the title page of the Springer series.
 * In October 1934 F-K Schmidt was called to Jena as ordinary professor of mathematics and director of the mathematical institute.
 * Ferdinand Springer wanted to send his main mathematical adviser, Friedrich Karl Schmidt, to the United States as a spokesman for his interests in mathematical reviewing.
+* When Süss learned about this, he pressed Dames in the Ministry of Education and Research to refuse Schmidt permission to travel ...
 * Süss was strongly opposed to Schmidt's journey.
 * Schmidt, he had said, still had close ties to Jewish emigrants, and he suggested that he, Süss himself, should go to the United States instead.
 * Süss explicitly characterised the 'Zentralblatt' as a foundation of "a group of Jewish mathematicians and their friends" and suggested that Schmidt's travel permission should be revoked and immediately because Schmidt intended to leave for the States the following week.